bhumikasadbhave/AI-Portfolios/Natural_Language_Processing/Data-Analysis-Agent/readme.md

 jupyter notebook
 ```

-# then open the prebuilt notebook included in this repo
+Then open the prebuilt notebook included in this repo

 The notebook includes:
 - Code + narrative explanation